 Hokey sets and futuristic machines (a la the original "Star Trek") keep up the campy feel.
 A new red-headed girl is allowed to sort of join the squad.
 The only reason they like her is because she's like a boy (pinball wizard and likes to skateboard).
-Although that's typical of the boys' age, it still sends a message to the girls watching that the only way to be validated in this world is to be like a man.
+Although that's typical of the boys' age, it still sends a message to the girls watching that the only way to be validated in this world is to be like a boy/man.
+No, be BETTER than boys/men at boys/men stuff.
+Ignore and eschew any typically female stuff.
 Oh, and probably be good at STEM.
-"Eleven" also is very "tomboyish."
+"Eleven" ("El") also is very "tomboyish."

 One of the boys gets sad "girl advice" from an older teen: basically to never fall in love with girls (just enjoy them) because they'll break your heart.
 (Oh, and pretend you don't care and aren't interested and they'll come flocking.)
 Some of this gets corrected and resolved in a good way by the ending.